adamaviv/ic220-s19/policy.md

 Frequent short quizzes will be given at the discretion of the instructor.
 Quizzes may be announced or unannounced.
 You are responsible to keep up with the material in class.

+### Readings

+You will be required to submit short summaries of the textbook readings before each class where a reading is assigned.
+Submission will occur via the submit system, and you should provide about 5 key points from the assigned readings.

 ### Exams